dropwizard/dropwizard/docs/source/manual/configuration.rst

 includesAttributes     (all)          Metrics attributes to include in reports, by name (e.g. ``p98``, ``m15_rate``, ``stddev``).
-                                      When defined, only these attributes will be reported. useRegexFilters        false          Indicates whether the values of the 'includes' and 'excludes' fields should be treated as regular expressions or not. frequency              (none)         The frequency to report metrics.
+                                      When defined, only these attributes will be reported. useRegexFilters        false          Indicates whether the values of the 'includes' and 'excludes' fields should be treated as regular expressions or not. useSubstringMatching   false          Uses a substring matching strategy to determine whether a metric should be processed. frequency              (none)         The frequency to report metrics.
 Overrides the default.
 ====================== =============  ===========